Grilled Halibut

 It’s officially grilling weather!
 As soon as the sun starts shining, you’ll find me on the back deck, grilling up a storm and enjoying being out in the fresh air while I cook.

-This Grilled Halibut & Strawberry Guacamole and Coconut Cauliflower Rice is one of my all-time favorite spring and summer dishes!
-It’s perfectly kid friendly and absolutely perfect for a fresh, tasty, healthy dinner.
+This Grilled Halibut served with Strawberry Salsa and Coconut Cauliflower Rice is one of my all-time favorite spring and summer dishes!
+It’s perfectly kid-friendly and absolutely perfect for a fresh, tasty, healthy dinner.

-If you’ve been here a while, I shared this recipe on Instagram during a Whole30 Recipes takeover two summers ago, and even got to share it on the BBQ Guys blog.
-Ever since then, it’s been a go-to for our family!
-That’s because it’s simple, unbelievably delicious, and super nourishing.
+Ever since I shared this recipe on the BBQ Guys blog, it’s been a go-to for our family!
+That’s because it’s simple, unbelievably delicious and super nourishing.

 Grilled Halibut & Strawberry Guacamole